 Opposing Viewpoints is a premier online resource covering today’s hottest social issues.
 This cross-curricular research tool supports science, social studies, current events, and language arts classes.
 Its informed, differing views present each side of an issue and help students develop information literacy, critical thinking skills, and the confidence to draw their own valid conclusions.

-This database provides instant access to 7000 plus newspapers and magazines, from 120 countries in 60 languages.
+Online access to 7000 plus newspapers and magazines, from 120 countries (including New Zealand) in 60 plus languages.

 World History (Gale In Context)